MovByte/aero/README.md

 - Bypassing **any** browsing restrictions in a sandbox
 - Unblocking websites or **browser features** through emulation
 - Middleware

+## Subprojects

+### AeroSandbox

+AeroSandbox contains all of the Sandboxing code for aero and is entirely independent of the rest of aero's source (aero's SW depends on it), so you can use it outside of aero.
+Remember, AeroSandbox is not just for proxies.

+### ProxyParse

+A collection of parsing libraries that are specifically optimized for anything you would possibly need in a proxy

 ## How to build aero